WILD Program promotes professional advancement of women fellows

 As the program’s pilot year, it was offered to all fellows in the Department of Medicine.
 However, Dr. Donohue says that she hopes to receive funding for WILD and expand to internal medicine residents, as well.

 In addition to empowerment sessions, the WILD Program also offers ad-hoc mentorship and is always looking to recruit faculty to mentor and lead sessions.

 Through the various sessions and connections made between fellows, Dr. Donohue ultimately hopes participants walk away from WILD feeling empowered.

 “I hope people feel empowered.
 I want us to have leveraging power and knowledge.
 I want us to be able to advocate for ourselves and for what we deserve, and I want us all to have a platform to feel safe,” she says.

-Banner photo, Sarah Donohue, MD, speaks at the WILD session on November 15, 2021.
-Inline photo, Lynn Schnapp, MD, was the featured speaker at the WILD session on November 15, 2021.
+Inline: Lynn Schnapp, MD, George R. and Elaine Love Professor and department chair, was the featured speaker at the WILD session on November 15, 2021.
 Credit: Clint Thayer/Department of Medicine.